 This holiday season, your home is sure to be filled with fun and holiday cheer.
 It’s important to consider your pets’ safety when decorating and preparing holiday meals.
 Here is a list of holiday cautions for dogs and cats to keep in mind.
+If your pet should experience an after-hours emergency over the holidays, VVC is available to help.
+Click here to view our Emergency hours and location information.

 Many pets find holiday decorations very appealing.
 However, this can lead to various types of injuries.